jastisriradheshyam/parallelo/python/README.md

     - process object
     - creating a process: `process = Process(target=function_name, args=(first_arg,))`
     - starting the process: `process.start()`
-    - block the calling thread untill the process done executing or  until the optional timeout occurs: `process.join([timeout])`
+    - block the calling thread until the process done executing or until the optional timeout occurs: `process.join([timeout])`
 - `current_process()`
     - has attribute `name`, which is the name of the process.
 - `Value`